CAC/PAC JF-17 Thunder: Background

 By 1989, because of economic sanctions by the US, Pakistan had abandoned Project Sabre II, a design study involving US aircraft manufacturer Grumman and China, and had decided to redesign and upgrade the Chengdu F-7.
 In 1988, China and Grumman carried out a nine-month preliminary design study of the Super 7, an upgrade of the Chengdu F-7.
 Grumman left the project when sanctions were placed on China following the political fallout from the 1989 Tiananmen Square protests.
-After Grumman left the Chengdu Super 7 project, the Fighter China project was launched in 1991.
+After Grumman left the Chengdu Super 7 project, the project was abandoned and, in its place, the Fighter China-1 (FC-1) project was launched in 1991.
 In 1995, Pakistan and China signed a memorandum of understanding (MoU) for joint design and development of a new fighter, and over the next few years worked out the project details.
 In June 1995, Mikoyan had joined the project to provide "design support", this also involved the secondment of several engineers by CAC.